TropicalRaisel/unplugin-skypin/README.md

 - `replace` *(Type: Boolean, Default: `true`)*: Toggles Skypack URL substitution.

-[Package import formats supported by Skypin](https://github.com/marshallcb/skypin#skypinmodule_id-options---url) should be used as the package import and *not* when declaring a package in `packages`.
+[Package import formats supported by Skypin](https://github.com/marshallcb/skypin#skypinmodule_id-options---url) should be used as the package import and when declaring a package in `packages`.

 ## Usage